 So, this past year, I’ve been on a crusade to make online poker more secure.
 To that end, I wrote an Op-Ed that was published in my local paper, the Baltimore Sun, called “Online Poker: Deal Me In”.
 To actually address the problem, I’m building a prototype online poker system, using some open source poker tools, where your hole cards stay off of your computer.
 To illustrate, here is a simple and (hopefully) humorous video that explains why I am doing this and how my system works.

 I hope you find the above video to be informative and useful.
-I also set up a project web site called Secure Online Poker where you can see the video, read a white paper about this idea, and find further information.
 If my project, or online poker security in general, is something that interests you, I’d love to hear from you.
-You can reach me at email@example.com.
+You can reach me at [email protected].